 Now, Yu-Gi-Oh does have some multiplayer formats (like tag team duels), but these are harder to learn and get dicey when cards only refer to a specific opponent rather than your opponent(s).
 Konami's juggernaut tcg can certainly be played with more than two duelists, but Wizards of the Coast takes the cake for seamless transitions.

-Here's one I'm sure adults will especially appreciate.
-Yu-Gi-Oh cards tend to burn much smaller holes in your wallet than Magic cards.
+Here's one I'm sure adults will especially appreciate: Yu-Gi-Oh cards tend to burn much smaller holes in your wallet than Magic cards.
 Additionally, remember that a full Yu-Gi-Oh deck will consist of (at minimum) 40 cards in your main deck and up to 15 extra cards, totaling 55.
-A standard Magic deck must contain at least 60 cards, and if you're playing commander format (my personal favorite), you need a total of 100 for a single deck!
+A standard Magic deck must contain at least 60 cards (more with a sideboard), and if you're playing commander format, you need a total of 100!

 That said, many of your Magic deck's cards will probably be inexpensive basic lands, but even so the game can't compare to Yu-Gi-Oh's value.
 For instance, take Pot of Greed, a long-banned spell often considered the best YGO card of all time.
 It costs about 7 dollars on Amazon.
 Compare it to Magic's Black Lotus, a long-banned spell often considered the best MTG card that costs thousands of dollars for an new copy!
 These are both higher end prices for their respective games, but fewer needed YGO cards at cheaper prices equals lower barriers to entry and reduced playing costs.